Research & Evaluation of Secure Data Environments

 This work is being led by Abigail Durrant (Newcastle University) and Paolo Missier (University of Birmingham) with Mark Walsh (Health Innovation NENC).

-Supported by: Peter Glick and Oladayo Owoeye (Newcastle University), Charlotte Clarke (Durham University), John Murray, (University of Sunderland), Naeem Soomro (Newcastle Hospitals Trust) and Arne Wolters (Cumbria Northumberland, Tyne and Wear Trust).
+Supported by: Peter Glick and Oladayo Owoeye (Newcastle University), Charlotte Clarke (Durham University), John Murray, (University of Sunderland), Naeem Soomro (Newcastle Hospitals Trust), Arne Wolters (Cumbria Northumberland, Tyne and Wear Trust), and Jennifer Wood.

 People